augcog/ISAACS_Server/README.md

 ## Getting Started

+Make sure you `git pull` to ensure you have the latest code before you make any changes.

 * **src/** contains all source code and python executables
     * **src/operator.py** is the main ROS node running on the server that defines all services that can be called by the VR interface node.
     * **src/drone.py** defines the drone abstract class, and subclasses for each drone that we have implemented.
 Currently, this is just DjiMatrice.
 Currently, only add_drone has been implemented (with some error checking still needed).
 Additional functions need to be added.